At some point in the growth of your business, you will need to hire an internal Systems Admin or other IT staff—True or False?

 Fourth, you can’t expect your internal staff to be able to handle all the day-to-day helpdesk tickets, systems upgrades, monitoring, maintenance, security, and project work—and not be overworked, stressed, and grumpy.
 That is simply too much for one person or small team to handle.
 With co-managed IT, you can have your internal staff focus on what they are good at, and offload the rest of the work to the managed IT services company.

 For example, if you have a junior level technical staff member, they could field the day-to-day password resets and helpdesk tickets while your co-managed IT partner company takes care of cybersecurity, compliance, and project work.
 Alternatively, maybe you have a senior engineer who is great with firewalls, design desk, and networking, but doesn’t want to do or doesn’t have time for helpdesk.
 In this case your co-managed IT company can extend their toolset to your internal staff and just take care of the helpdesk.

-Lastly, having a co-managed IT relationship with an outsourced IT company means always having access to the latest information about information security and new technology.
+Lastly, having a co-managed IT relationship with an outsourced IT company means always having access to the latest news about information security and technology.
 Serious, professional companies like TotalCare IT go to big technology conferences and events regularly, and invest heavily in their employees’ continued education, industry certifications, and professional development.
 This means you will always have someone on your side who understands, knows, and implements the highest industry standards and best practices to push your company forward.